department-of-veterans-affairs/vagov-content/pages/disability/eligibility/special-claims/dental-care.md

 <div class="va-introtext">

-If you’re a Veteran, you may be able to get VA dental care.
+Find out if you are eligible for VA dental care.

 </div>